the-lstv/LinuxJS/README.md

 # LinuxJS

-> ### "Imagine being able to emulate a fully functional Linux-like environment anywhere, on any website/application from just a simple, tiny library, with minimal overhead."

 LinuxJS is a project that emulates an entire Linux environment in vanilla JavaScript as closely as possible.<br>
 Its lightweight (just about 15Kb uncompressed!), fast, and licensed under the GPL 3.0 license.<br>
 LinuxJS runs in both browser and Node.JS environments with no changes or bundling necessary.